learnlearnin/learnlearnin.github.io/src/documents/about.html.md

 -----
 This site is made in [docpad](http://docpad.org).
 It's hosted on [github](https://github.com/learnlearnin/learnlearnin.github.io).
 The skeleton was created using the yo [docpad generator](https://www.npmjs.org/package/generator-docpad).

 The font choices are obvious.
 I don't want to sound authentic.
 I don't want to look fancy.
 And  even CERN [uses](http://home.web.cern.ch/about/updates/2014/04/cern-switch-comic-sans) comic sans, no [really](https://www.youtube.com/watch?v=AzX0dwbY4Yk).
+But still I don't want you to be stuck with that.
+So the buttons on the top of the site can be used to change fonts, and to change font size.

 The search box is with [lunr plugin](https://www.npmjs.org/package/docpad-plugin-lunr).